-3. A owes B 100 dollars for the price of goods sold by B. A's obligation is ascertained and the price is due on 20 November 2000.
-B asks for payment of the 100 dollars on 22 December.
-By a judgement dated 30 November 2000, B is ordered to pay to A 80 dollars damages.
-The obligation to pay 80 dollars is due and ascertained at the date of the judgement, on the 30 November.
+3. A owes B USD 100 dollars for the price of goods sold by B. A's obligation is ascertained and the price is due on 20 November 2000.
+B asks for payment of the USD 100 on 22 December.
+By a judgement dated 30 November 2000, B is ordered to pay to A USD 80 damages.
+The obligation to pay USD 80 is due and ascertained at the date of the judgement, on 30 November.
 Set-off is exercised by A by notice on 10 December.
-The effect of set-off will take place at the time of notice as all the conditions required being satisfied before this date.
+The set-off will take place at the time of notice as all the conditions required are satisfied before this date.
 The two obligations are discharged up to the amount of the lesser.
-B will remain obligee of B for 20 dollars.
-After the 10 December, interest no longer accrues, except on the amount of 20 dollars.
+B will remain obligee of B for USD 20.
+After the 10 December, interest no longer accrues, except on the amount of USD 20.

-At the time where the conditions for set-off are satisfied and notice has been sent, not only the principal obligations are discharged but also the related rights, e.g. rights securing an obligation are discharged accordingly.
+At the time when the conditions for set-off are satisfied and notice has been sent, not only the principal obligations are discharged but also related rights, e.g. rights securing an obligation accordingly are discharged.

-4. A, a banker, had lent B 10000 euros, and obtained a personal security given by B's wife securing payment.
-B is obligee of A for 12000 euros, being money received on account of B. A asks payment of the 10000 euros to B, who declares set-off by notice on 12 December.
+4. A, a banker, had lent B EUR 10,000, and obtained a personal security given by B's wife securing payment.
+B is obligee of A for EUR 12,000, being money received on account of B. A asks payment of the EUR 10,000 to B, who declares set-off by notice on 12 December.
 The conditions required for A's obligation and B's obligation were fulfilled on 10 December.
 At the date of the notice on 12 December, A and B's obligations are discharged, as is the personal security given by B's wife.